signebedi/libreforms-fastapi/README.md

 - field_label: The label or title of the header.
 It acts as a section title or heading in the form.
 - description: A brief description or subtitle for the header, providing additional context or information about the section.

+#### Complex Input Types

+In addition to the basic input types described above, the form configuration supports complex input types that provide additional functionality and control over form behavior.
+These are generally intended to address specific use cases common in form softwares.

+First, `hidden` fields are used to store data that should not be visible or editable by the user.
+They are often used to hold metadata or other values that need to be submitted with the form but should not be altered by the user.
+This field comes with the `secondary_input_type` parameter, which defaults to "hidden" and defines an alternative input type to use when the form is being updated.
+This allows hidden fields to be shown as editable fields during updates if necessary.

+Additionally, `immutable_config` fields display data that should not be modified by the user but may be linked to context variables such as request.user or config.SITE_NAME.
+These fields can be set to be both mutable (eg. update some user value based on a later editor) or hidden under certain conditions.
+This field comes with various additional parameters.
+The `context_field` parameter specifies the context variable to link the field value to, supporting nested context fields like `user.username` or `config.SITE_NAME`.
+This parameter is required.
+The `is_hidden` parameter is a boolean that indicates whether the field should be hidden.
+It is optional and defaults to false.
+The `update_on_edit` parameter is a boolean indicating whether the field should become editable when the form is being updated.
+It defaults to false.
+Similarly, the `update_on_duplicate` parameter is a boolean that specifies whether the field should become editable when the form is being duplicated.
+This parameter defaults to true.

 ##### Using YAML Tags
 The custom loader supports specific YAML tags to define output types and dynamically retrieve data for select, radio, and checkbox fields in forms.
 These include output_type tags indicating the expected type of a field's output.